tttor/ctrl-foundation/method/actor-critic/acktr_wu_2017.md

 * https://www.youtube.com/watch?v=gtM87w1xGoM

 ## problem
-* there still does **not exist** a scalable, sample-efficient, and general-purpose instantiation of the natural policy gradient.
+* still does **not exist** a scalable, sample-efficient, and general-purpose instantiation of the natural policy gradient.
   * SGD and related first-order methods explore weight space inefficient
     * neural networks (to represent control policies) are still trained using simple variants of SGD

-* Trust-region policy optimization (TRPO) is impractical for large models and suffers from sample inefficient
+  * TRPO is impractical for large models and suffers from sample inefficient
-  * it typically requires many steps of conjugate gradient to obtain a single parameter update, and accurately estimating the curvature requires a large number of samples in each batch;
+    * requires many steps of conjugate gradient to obtain a single parameter update, and accurately estimating the curvature requires a large number of samples in each batch;

 * computational challenges when applying natural gradient methods, mainly associated with efficiently storing the Fisher matrix as well as computing its inverse.
   * For tractability: using the compatible function approximator (a linear function approximator).
-  * To avoid the computational burden, Trust Region Policy Optimization (TRPO) [22] approximately solves the linear system using conjugate gradient with fast Fisher matrix-vector products;
+  * To avoid the computational burden, TRPO approximately solves the linear system using conjugate gradient with fast Fisher matrix-vector products;
-    * but shortcomings:
+    * but, shortcomings:
       * requires repeated computation of Fisher vector products, preventing it from scaling to the larger architectures typically used in experiments on learning from image observations in Atari and MuJoCo.
       * requires a large batch of rollouts in order to accurately estimate curvature.
       * generally less sample efficient (Although TRPO shows better per-iteration progress than policy gradient methods trained with first-order optimizers such as Adam)
     * K-FAC avoids both issues by
       * using tractable Fisher matrix approximations and
       * keeping a running average of curvature statistics during training.

-* a distributed approach leads to rapidly diminishing returns of sample efficiency as the degree of parallelism increases.
-  * those approaches reduce training time by executing multiple agents to interact with the environment simultaneously

 ## observation
 * to effectively reduce the sample size (improve the sample efficiency)
   * to use more advanced optimization techniques for gradient updates
     * applying K-FAC to policy optimization

-## idea: Kronecker-factored trust region (ACKTR)
+## idea: actor-critic Kronecker-factored trust region (ACKTR)
 * to optimize **both the actor and the critic** using Kronecker-factored approximate curvature (K-FAC) with trust region
   * K-FAC to approximate the natural gradient update for actor-critic methods, with trust region optimization for stability
   * optimizing both the actor and the critic using natural gradient updates
-* applying a **natural gradient update to the critic**
+* applying a natural gradient update **to the critic**
   * previous natural policy gradient method applied a natural gradient update only to the actor
   * assume the output of the critic is defined to be a Gaussian distribution
 * define the joint distribution of the policy and the value distribution by assuming independence of the two output distributions, i.e., `$p(a, v|s) = \pi(a|s) p(v|s)$`, and construct the Fisher metric with respect to `$p(a, v|s)$`,
 * apply K-FAC to approximate the Fisher matrix to perform updates simultaneously.

 ## setup
 * task
   * discrete ctrl: Atari env